Mary von Bothmer: German Home Life

 Likely Von Bothmer's most popular work, German Home Life was a collection of essays on German domestic culture originally published in Fraser's Magazine.
 At least three edition of German Home Life were published between 1876 and 1877.
-A Daily News review of the book called it" the work of a lady whose extreme frankness and satirical humor amuse the reader greatly."
+A Daily News review of the book called it" the work of a lady whose extreme frankness and satirical humour amuse the reader greatly."